 Professor Jane Visvader

-The Victorian Breast Cancer Research Consortium Laboratory, Walter and Eliza Hall Institute of Medical Research, Victoria, AUS.
+Joint Head, ACRF Cancer Biology and Stem Cells, Walter and Eliza Hall Institute of Medical Research, Victoria, AUS.

 2017 – Dr James Hudson, University of Queensland*

 Dr Hudson’s research has led to the development of human cardiac organoids that provide a representation of human heart tissue in a dish.
 Dr Hudson and his team will utilise these human cardiac organoids in further research to discover processes that can target the treatment of cardiac disease.

 2016 – Dr Anne Rios, Walter and Eliza Hall Institute* (Victoria)